-Gateway's Active Index-PutWrite (Active PutWrite) strategy is a low-volatility equity strategy that secures an actively managed portfolio of written index put options1 with an underlying portfolio of short-term, high quality cash securities.
-This strategy is a flexible, yet disciplined approach to secured put writing with the objective of outperforming the Chicago Board Options Exchange S&P 500 PutWriteSM Index (PUTSM Index)2 over the long term while providing investors the potential for better risk-adjusted returns than the equity market.
+Gateway’s Active Index-PutWrite (Active PutWrite) strategy is a low-volatility equity strategy that secures an actively managed portfolio of written index put options1 with an underlying portfolio of short-term, high quality cash securities.
+This strategy is a flexible, yet disciplined approach to secured put writing with the objective of outperforming the Cboe® S&P 500 PutWriteSM Index (the PUTSM) over the long-term and the potential for better risk-adjusted returns than broad equity market indexes.

+The strategy capitalizes on the implied volatility versus realized volatility relationship, and can reduce equity volatility in a robust, repeatable way.
 Maintaining a cash collateral portfolio to secure written index put options can capture the benefits of equity investing while reducing risk.
-If the underlying index rises, the premium received from writing the put options allows the strategy to participate in the return of the index, but generally not beyond the amount of premium received.
-If the underlying index falls below the strike price, the value of the written put increases and generates a loss, which is partially offset by the premium received upfront when the put was written.
-Depending on the magnitude of decline in the underlying index relative to the put premium earned, this can result in a smaller loss, or slight gain, for the portfolio relative to the index.
+If the underlying index rises, the premiums received from writing the index put options allow the strategy to participate in the return of the index, but generally not beyond the amount of premium received.
+If the underlying index falls below the strike price of the index put option, the written index put option generates a loss, which is partially offset by the premium received upfront when the put was written.
+Depending on the magnitude of decline in the underlying index relative to the put premium earned, this can result in a smaller loss, or slight gain, for the strategy relative to the index.

 Low-Volatility Equity Profile

-Active PutWrite strategy exhibits characteristics of high equity correlation with reduced standard deviation, which can help mitigate losses during down markets and allow for participation during market advances on a more consistent basis.
-The structure of the Active PutWrite strategy gives it increased equity market exposure in comparison to that of the Gateway Index/RA Flagship Strategy, which also utilizes written index options; but unlike Active PutWrite, includes purchased index put options to enhance downside protection during sudden, severe market declines.
+Gateway’s Active PutWrite strategy exhibits characteristics of high equity correlation with reduced beta and standard deviation, which can help mitigate losses during down markets while maintaining the potential to capture a majority of the equity market’s return over a full market cycle.
+The structure of the Active PutWrite strategy gives it increased equity market exposure in comparison to that of the Flagship Strategy, which also utilizes written index options; but unlike Active PutWrite, the Index/RA strategy includes purchased index put options to enhance downside protection during sudden severe market declines.

 Active PutWrite is a multi-faceted strategy with flexibility to support many applications.
 Within a portfolio, this strategy can act as: